Malabsorption involves problems with the body's ability to take in (absorb) nutrients from food.

 - Surgery that removes all or part of the small intestine

 Enzymes produced by the pancreas help absorb fats and other nutrients.
 A decrease of these enzymes makes it harder to absorb fats and certain nutrients.
 Problems with the pancreas may be caused by:

 - Cystic fibrosis

 - Surgery to remove part of the pancreas

 Some of the other causes of malabsorption include:

-In children, current weight or rate of weight gain is often much lower than that of other children of similar age and gender.
+In children, current weight or rate of weight gain is often much lower than that of other children of similar age and sex.
 This is called failure to thrive.
 The child may not grow and develop normally.

 Adults may also have failure to thrive, with weight loss, muscle wasting, weakness, and even problems thinking.

 Changes in the stools are often present, but not always.